 Please consider the following information before beginning your online application.
 Keep in mind that this may be a useful page to return to as you have questions about the application process.

 Admission to graduate studies at Middle Tennessee State University involves admission to an individual academic program.
 Upon receipt of all required materials, and assuming the applicant meets the admission standards of the desired academic program, the application is then forwarded (routed) to the individual program for consideration.
 Applications of admission should be completed online.

-Note: In accepting admission to the College of Graduate Studies, a graduate student assumes responsibility for knowing and complying with the regulations and procedures set forth in the graduate catalog, as well as any amendments or revisions which may ensue.
+Note: In accepting admission, a graduate student assumes responsibility for knowing and complying with the regulations and procedures set forth in the graduate catalog, as well as any amendments of revisions which may ensue.

 Note: Individual programs may have higher GPA requirements than the College of Graduate Studies.